ThomasAlxDmy/Exodus/README.md

 # Configuration

-  You need to configure 3 things before using Exodus: the database name, the mongodb connection and the config file location
+  You need to configure 4 things before using Exodus: the database name, the mongodb connection, the config file location and the path to the directory that will include your migrations:

+    require 'exodus'

     Exodus.configure do |config|
       config.db = 'migration_db'
       config.connection = Mongo::MongoClient.new("127.0.0.1", 27017, :pool_size => 5, :pool_timeout => 5)
       config.config_file = File.dirname(__FILE__) + '/config/config.yml'
+      config.migrations_directory = File.dirname(__FILE__) + '/models/migrations'
     end

+  Then you just need to loads the migrations tasks by adding the following line to your rakefile:

+    load Exodus.tasks

   ...
 And you're all set!